polyaxon/polyaxon/site/docs/experimentation/tracking/artifacts-tracking.md

 Polyaxon also exposes two types of logging methods:

  * Reference logging: these are the methods ending with `_ref`, they generally only log the lineage reference, the user has to save the artifact manually.
- * Versioned assets logging: These are the methods that save both the assets and an the corresponding event file.
+ * Versioned assets logging: These are the methods that save both the assets and the corresponding event file.

 ## Reference logging

 Reference logging is useful when the user needs to:

  * have more control where the asset must be saved.
- * do not need to log multiple version of the asset during the run, i.e. the asset is only saved once.
+ * do not need to log multiple versions of the asset during the run, i.e. the asset is only saved once.

 In reference logging the user is responsible for saving the artifacts, you can use a relative path to the run's root artifacts or a relative path to the run's outputs path: